Listen to this episode

 The practical framework

-The choice between centralised and decentralised is not binary.
-It is a spectrum, and the right position depends on what you are doing.
+The choice between centralised and decentralised isn’t binary.
+It’s a spectrum, and the right position depends on what you’re doing.

 Use centralised when: